ACCUTANE ( Isotretinoin) ABSORICA

 View more Acne before and after procedures with dermatologist Dr. Parvin Shafa

 How effective is Accutane?

 Although acne may worsen within the first few weeks of Accutane therapy, the ultimate result is amazing with a 95% success rate.
 The best result is achieved after a cumulative dosage of 100 to 120 mg per kg body weight is taken, usually within 3 to five months.
 Its relapse rate is 25%.

 When am I possibly a candidate for Accutane treatment?

 Please call us or visit Dr. Parvin Shafa at our Irvine location in Orange County, if you meet the criteria below for Accutane treatment.

 - If you have severe nodular cystic painful extensive acne that failed all other treatment options that have been tried with a sufficient dosage of medication, in a proper combination therapy, and for the correct duration of treatment.

-- If acne is causing scarring and disfiguration of the skin.
+- If acne is causing scaring and disfiguration of the skin.

 - After a patient has studied and understands all the risks and benefits of the medication, including known devastating side effects on a fetus.

 - If female patients are willing to use double contraceptive protection.